 Who we are & what we do

-We are a local nonprofit of community storytellers in Olympia, WA committed to gathering people together to share stories that have been forgotten, silenced, or ignored throughout history.
-We weave the stories that often go unshared into the fabric of our public life.
-We work to build resiliency, strengthen identity, and correct collective amnesia about who we are together in this homeplace.
+We are a local nonprofit in Olympia, WA committed to gathering people together to share stories that have been forgotten, silenced, or ignored throughout history.
+We bring people together in storytelling community, weaving the stories that often go unshared into the fabric of our public life.
+We work to build resiliency, strengthen identity, and correct collective amnesia about who we are together in our home-place.

 - Local community responsiveness - Our story projects come about from the needs and assets of the community.
 We aim to be responsive, consistent, and trustworthy with our community partners.
 Our projects are always co-created with the people we are serving - 'nothing about a community without the community.'
 We want to connect people with their homeplace, the land, and one another.

 - Ethical story stewardship - In our workshops and collaborations, we emphasize process over product and the ethical considerations of holding other peoples’ stories.
 We aspire to gather and share nuanced, layered stories with artistic and ethical integrity.